wouterd/mustache-maven-plugin/README.md

 during your maven build.
 I've been using this to make my application configuration files (context.xml f.ex) generic and generate these during the deploys to various environments.
 (Using ruby-mustache)

+# About this document
+As the documentation evolves with different plugin versions, be sure that before you read on that:
+- You check that you are watching the right tag
+- Switch to the right tag to read the right documentation.

+The README of the master branch will cover the current development version and not cover the current released version.

 # Usage
 Include the following code snippet in your pom as a plugin:
 The &lt;configuration&gt; element is the most interesting, here you can specify a global context and a sequence of